 I would like to remind members that deadlines are approaching for specific PD funding for various programs.
-The deadlines are as follows:
+Some of the deadlines are as follows:

 - Secondary applications for unused PD funds – April 1st

-- Summer and Inter Sessional Credit Courses – May 30th
+- Summer and Inter session Credit Courses – May 30th

-- Conference Symposiums or Institutes – May 30th
+- Conference Symposium or Institute funding – May 30th

 Money provided through the PD Fund is for your benefit.
 Please consider applying for programs that will help you with your professional goals.
 More information on these and other programs is available on our website at www.ntanu.ca under the Professional Development tab.

 I would like to encourage teachers to nominate a colleague for the NTA Teaching Excellence Award.
 Becky Tootoo from Baker Lake was our 2014-2015 winner.
 The deadline for applications is February 15, 2016.
 The form has been sent out by our Member Services Administrator to the School Reps and to all membership and is also available on our website.
 The 2015-2016 winner will be honoured at the 2016 AMCC banquet.